adeept/Adeept_4WD_Smart_Car_for_RPi/README.md

 # Adeept 4WD Smart Car for Raspberry Pi

-Adeept 4WD Smart Car is an open source intelligent robotics product for artificial intelligence, robotics enthusiasts and students.
-This product is based on the Raspberry Pi motherboard using the python language and is compatible with the following Raspberry Pi models: 3B,3B+,4,5, etc.
+The Adeept 4WD Smart Car is an open-source intelligent robotics product specially designed for enthusiasts and students in artificial intelligence and robotics.
+Developed based on the Raspberry Pi motherboard and programmed in Python, it is compatible with multiple Raspberry Pi models including 3B, 3B+, 4, and 5, and offers two versions: Mecanum wheel and Ordinary wheel.

 ## Resources Links